cyniphile/blog/_posts/2021-12-1-biology-rust.md

 Rust is fast partially because it's not garbage collected.
 Instead, the compiler helps you manually manage memory.
 To this end it requires you, the programmer, to write some extra bookkeeping annotations that say which functions are using which variables and when (so-called "ownership" with "borrowing" and "lifetimes").
 I've seen this called "semiautomatic memory management" (as opposed to C/C++ which are fully manual; the compiler doesn't stop you from making mistakes).
 This is why people often complain about "fighting the compiler" with Rust: it's always pointing out inconsistencies in your variable management (in addition to all the usual type errors you get from more typical compilers).
 That said, once something does compile, you should have a memory-safe, robust, and probably very fast program.

 There are also other low-level complexities of the language.
 For example, there is not one `int` type but _eight_, depending on if you want the integer to be signed and how many bits you want to represent it with.
-You have to understand the basics of stack versus heap memory.
+One has to understand the basics of stack versus heap memory.
 Strings are [very complicated](https://fasterthanli.me/articles/working-with-strings-in-rust).
 And so on.

 The [Rust book](https://doc.rust-lang.org/book/) is a great resource for learning the language.
 Rust has a steep learning curve, but I've also not really done low-level programming before, so a lot of the effort for me was learning _that_.
 Overall I've found Rust is like bowling with the bumpers: it can be maddening to be always bouncing back and forth down the lane, but eventually I always knock some pins over, as opposed to C++ where I'd probably never trust my code to run in a production environment, especially one as correctness-critical as biology.